How can I make changes to my member profile?

 For the announcement of non-OZSW events to philosophers in the Netherlands you can use the Filos-NL mailing list (which we do not own or moderate!).
 The OZSW only announces its own events over our mailinglists.
 What we can do, is to include your event in the event calendar on our website – provided that it is an academic philosophy event in the Netherlands.
 In fact, any such event announced on Filos-NL will ‘automatically’ be copied to our event calendar.
-Members of the OZSW can also log in to the site and add the event themselves.
-See here for more information.
+But you can also use the form on our site to add your event.

 Great that you will contribute to the OZSW training program by organizing a course, workshop, master class, graduate conference or another activity!
 We appreciate your contribution.
 Please visit our web page with more information about organizing/coordinating an educational activity for the OZSW.

-Do PhD student members of the OZSW need to complete a specific course program?
+Do PhD student members need to complete a specific course program?

 No, the final responsibility for the training program remains with the faculty to which the PhD student is affiliated.
 The OZSW merely offers a range of educational activities (courses, graduate conferences, master classes, etc.) with which PhD student members can choose to supplement their training.
 It is possible to get a certificate for each individual activity, or a certificate for the total OZSW program a student has followed over the years.

-Can the OZSW give me official credit points (ECs) if I complete an educational activity?
+Can the OZSW give me official credit points (ECs) on completing a course?

 No, generally not.
 OZSW educational activities (courses, graduate conferences, master classes, etc.) are taught by qualified researchers from the OZSW founding faculties, or qualified external guest lecturers invited by them.
 However, the OZSW itself is an umbrella organization that does not have the accreditation needed to reward students with EC’s.
 What you can do is request a certificate that indicates that you have successfully completed an OZSW educational activity “with a study load that is the equivalent of … EC.”
 Dutch students may make a request to their local examination committee to get official acknowledgement of this certificate and make it count towards their graduation (more information), but the OZSW cannot guarantee that such request will be granted.